go-rod/rod/lib/proto/README.md

 # Overview

 This lib is standalone, you can use it independently.
+Such as use it to encode/decode JSON with other libs that can drive chrome.